migue11/egpu-setup/README.md

 - **Old AMD eGPUs**: Not all older AMD GPUs may work.
 A workaround is included to attempt acceleration.

 ## NVIDIA eGPUs
 All macs require system patches to enable NVIDIA eGPUs at this time.
-Patches support hot-plugging and booting with the eGPU plugged in, but there are a variety of complications involved.
+Patches support hot-plugging and booting with the eGPU plugged in, and any Thunderbolt version, but there are a variety of complications involved.
 The patches auto-bypass thunderbolt limitations.

 ### Limitations
 - **Hot-Disconnect**: Not possible with the current patching mechanism.
 Doing so will crash the system.
 The menubar eGPU ejection system is also disabled.
 - **Discrete AMD GPUs**: Such macs require additional steps to achieve good UI performance.

+## Help & Support
+**eGPU Setup** includes insightful tips for users setting up their eGPU.
+Look for the little ？within the application.
+Users can further request assistance using a direct link to the eGPU.io forums.

+## Disclaimer
+Any associated developers of the application are not responsible for the safety and integrity of the system.
+This application modifies core system files.
+Use at your discretion.

+## Contribute
+**eGPU Setup** was built from the ground up to be user-friendly, with the goal of making eGPUs accessible to as many as possible.
+If you loved it, please consider donating.